How do I file my surplus line insurance coverages?

 How do I know in which tax year to report premiums?

 Each surplus line broker must file a verified statement (premium tax return) of all surplus line insurance transacted in the previous calendar year.
 Late filings must be reported in the correct tax year by filing a premium tax amendment.
-The table below provides guidance to determine to which tax year a premium belongs.

 Tax year determination